-The Story Behind the Trends - The NI average has dropped slightly in June 12 to 43.0%.
-Belfast has been consistently below the NI average and Castlereagh above.
+The Story Behind the Trends - The NI average has dropped slightly in the past year with Banbridge, Craigavon and Dungannon above the NI average of 43.0 in June 2012 and Armagh and Newry & Mourne below.
 Please Note: Due to a different assessment procedure information is only available at Level 4 or above.
 Level 5's are contained within the Level 4 or above information for June 2013.
 (See Page 54).